fordesmith/crisp-dna/_docs/conflict-handling.md

 *... if the conflict didn't get solved:*

-LEVEL 3: Road-kill-head meeting at our office ASAP with the involved parties.
+LEVEL 3: "Road-kill" meeting at our office ASAP with the involved parties.

 Gravel?
 Road-kill?
 Huh?
 -----------------------